lobocv/crashreporter/README.md

         return person_a.age + person_b.age

     if __name__ == '__main__':
-        # The crash reporter will automatically start working one the instance is created.
+        # The crash reporter will automatically start working once
+        # the instance is created.
 You can stop it from starting
-        # automatically by setting the activate argument to False (default is True).
+        # on creation by setting the activate argument
+        # to False (default is True).
         cr = CrashReporter(report_dir='/home/calvin/crashreporter',
                            check_interval=3600,
                            html=True,
                            activate=True)

+        # Additional (optional) information for the report
         cr.application_name = 'My App'
         cr.application_version = '1.1.350'